cledvina/amazon2marc/README.txt

 Installation Notes:

-1> All five parts (two .pl Perl scripts and three .pm Perl modules) must be installed in the same directory.
+1> All six parts (two .pl Perl scripts, three .pm Perl modules, and one .ini file) must be installed in the same directory.

 2> In order for this program to work you must have an Amazon Web Services Account.